List of buildings in King's Lynn: The Lattice House

 This pub (originally a 15thC town house) situated in Chapel Street, not far from the Tuesday Market Place, uses the name acquired in 1714, when this ancient building first became an inn.
 Previously, it had been used for centuries by the clerks of the nearby Chapel of St Nicholas.

 The growth of Lynn, in the 18th century, saw the building of new taverns, as well as the conversion of shops or workshops.
 The Lattice House is an example of the latter, becoming a public house in 1714.
 For many years it was called Ye Olde Lattice Inn, until its closure in 1919.
 It became a public house once again in 1982.

 The Grampus

 An old hostelry in Pilot street.
 It ceased to be a public house in 1921 and is now a private residence.

 The Valiant Sailor

 A 15th-century building in Nelson street.
 It probably became an inn in the late 1600 but ceased to be licensed in 1925.
-The well-known artist Walter Dexter lived here until his tragic death in 1958, when he was struck by a motorbike while crossing a road.
+The well-known artist Walter Dexter lived here until his death in 1958.